OscarERochaM/R-Projects/README.md

-# R Projects
+# R Portfolio

-Este repositorio contiene varios proyectos y scripts en R organizados en carpetas independientes.
+Repository that contains al projects using R

 ## Proyectos